The Junior Data Science Reality: You Are a SQL Janitor

 What Changed

-• December 23, 2025: Initial publication with baseline market framing and trade-off analysis.
+• December 23, 2025: Initial publication of this data science career reality check with market framing, salary benchmarks, and trade-off analysis for Indian professionals.

 Sources